Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 Add the `RecurrentPayment` node to the `Payment` node to schedule future recurrences when authorizing a transaction for the first time in the recurrence series.

-The `Payment.RecurrentPayment.Interval` and `Payment.RecurrentPayment.DailyInterval` parameters, marked with an "\*" in the "MANDATORY" column, must not be used together.
+The `Payment.RecurrentPayment.Interval` and `Payment.RecurrentPayment.DailyInterval` parameters, marked with an "\*" in the "REQUIRED" column, must not be used together.

 #### Request